Sign In / Sign Out

 These are exciting times, traditional science is evolving and changing.
 Chemists and biochemists are increasingly involved in work that is directed towards solving real-world problems, such as in energy, sustainability and human health.
 Making advances in these areas requires a deep understanding of fundamental molecular science, but also requires learning how to work on projects that cross traditional boundaries, and how to work effectively in teams.

 Molecular Sciences is a new discipline that not only provides students with a solid training in basic molecular principles, but also the broader skills and experiences they need to become problem solvers.
-Degrees from the School of Molecular Sciences open the door to wide variety of careers.
+Degrees from the School of Molecular Sciences open the door to a wide variety of careers.
 Our students learn in a use-inspired environment, and receive training that will be relevant going into the next century.

 A major research goal of the School of Molecular Sciences is to develop molecular level solutions to major real-world societal problems, in areas such as energy, sustainability, diagnosis of disease, sensing and detection and the environment.
 Here are some of our major research areas.